Hon. Keith Stewart

 In the early summer of 1782 Stewart was appointed to the Cambridge 80 which he commanded in the Channel fleet, and he was present at the relief of Gibraltar on 18 October, losing four men killed and six wounded in the subsequent engagement off Cape Spartel.
 At the beginning of the following year it was intended that the Cambridge go out to the Leeward Islands, but with the ending of hostilities she was decommissioned.

-He commanded the Formidable 98 during the Nookta Sound dispute of 1790, was advanced to the rank of rear-admiral on 21 September 1790, and although on the active list at the commencement of war with France in 1793 he was not employed.
+Towards the end of the Dutch Armament in 1787 he commissioned the Formidable 98, and he commanded the same vessel during the Spanish Armament of 1790.
+He was advanced to the rank of rear-admiral on 21 September 1790, and although on the active list at the commencement of war with France in 1793 he was not employed.
 He became a vice-admiral on 12 April 1794.

 Stewart died at his seat of Glasserton, near Dumfries, Wigtownshire, on 3 March 1795, having served in his later years as the receiver-general of Scotland.